gmusic-utils/gmusic.js/README.md

     - By default, this is 1

 ### Playback
-`MusicAPI.Playback` exposes interfaces to the state of music playback and its behavior (e.g. shuffle).
+`googleMusic.Playback` exposes interfaces to the state of music playback and its behavior (e.g. shuffle).

 #### `Playback.getPlaybackTime()`
 Retrieve the current progress in a song